0xPolygonMiden/miden-client/README.md

 ### Connecting to the network

-The CLI can be configured through a TOML file ([`miden.toml`](miden.toml)).
+The CLI can be configured through a TOML file ([`miden-client.toml`](miden-client.toml)).
 This file is expected to be located in the directory from where you are running the CLI.
 This is useful for connecting to a specific node when developing with the client, for example.

 In the configuration file, you will find a section for defining the node's endpoint and the store's filename.
 By default, the node will run on `localhost:57291`, so the example file defines this as the RPC endpoint.